DanielDubinsky/personal-site/docs/case-studies/optimizing-srnn.md

 ## 1. Introduction

-In this writeup, I will explain how I optimized the running time of a neural network called SRNN(Shuffling Recurrent Neural Networks).
+In this writeup, I will explain how I optimized the running time of a neural network called SRNN(Shuffling Recurrent Neural Network).

 This work was originally developed several years ago as part of an academic project, I hope that someone will find this work helpful, please reach out for any questions/comments.